beet-software/dorm/docs/docs/annotations/foreign-field.md

 - `name` is the stored foreign-key field name.
 If omitted, the getter name is used.
 - `referTo` identifies the target model.
-- `unique` records relationship cardinality metadata.
-It is not a physical database uniqueness constraint.
+- `unique` records whether the relationship points to one or many records.
+It is metadata for generated relationships, not a physical database uniqueness constraint.
 - `as` names the generated forward relationship accessor on the class that declares the field.
 - `inverseAs` requests an inverse accessor on the model named by `referTo`.